New users go through marketing funnels, which vary in the success of each of their stages. The steps are:

 - First launch of the app

-- Performing in app action, such as purchase
+- Performing an in-app action, e.g. purchase

 The more users advance down this funnel, the better are the results of the mobile marketer.

 Knowing the conversion rates between all these steps helps us understand the weak and strong parts in the marketing funnel.
 Improving the weak parts according to the conversion rates may greatly affect advancing more users down the funnel.

 So, what are the different counters and conversion rates available from AppsFlyer?

 The funnel starts with the creative ads displayed to potential users (impressions) and subsequent clicks.
 AppsFlyer displays both figures (from supporting networks), which enables calculating the overall or networks specific Impressions to Clicks conversion rate.

 2. Click to App Store Visitors Conversion Rate

 When a user clicks on an ad, they are redirected to the app store.
 How many users leave this process before the app's page is fully loaded?
 That’s impossible to tell, as this information is reserved for the app stores only.
 However, this information is meaningless.
 The app page load is an essential step in the funnel and is controlled entirely by iTunes or Google Play, so it cannot be omitted or optimized by app owners.

 3. App Store Visitors to Installation Conversion Rate

 The next stage of the funnel is the number of visitors who download and install the app before the first launch.
 This number is supplied by the relevant app stores, but of course this does not include AppsFlyer’s breakdown of the install sources.